 What should you do if you find yourself facing an international child custody situation?

 Typically, having a plan means that you will need to plan to file for divorce quickly here in the United States.
-From a jurisdictional standpoint, there are advantages to being able to say that you established your case 1st and have a plan in place rather than to react to the moves of your spouse.
+From a jurisdictional standpoint, there are advantages to saying that you established your case 1st and have a plan in place rather than reacting to the moves of your spouse.
 Being able to choose the timing then act out a plan of action is much preferable to being in a defensive position for the first few weeks of your custody dispute.

-If you are the parent who wishes to have your children reside with you in another country then you have some homework to do.
+If you are a parent who wishes to have your children reside with you in another country, you have some homework.
 You need to look at the child custody laws of The United States and compare them to the child custody laws in the country you wish to bring your children to.
 You may find that Texas is a better venue for your child custody case versus your intended destination.
 Again, reaching out to an attorney and both locations to get their perspective sounds like a good idea, as well.

-Eventually, you will find that even if you can keep your children in the United States there will be some travel costs associated with your children spending time with the other parent.
-Recall that a Texas family court has jurisdiction to determine where your children will reside but are not able to dictate to your spouse where he or she will be residing.
-If he or she plans on living in another country the custody orders likely reflect that some travel and Visitation rights will go into place after your case.
+Eventually, you will find that even if you can keep your children in the United States, there will be some travel costs associated with your children spending time with the other parent.
+Recall that a Texas family court has jurisdiction to determine where your children will reside but cannot dictate to your spouse where they will be residing.
+If they plan on living in another country, the custody orders likely reflect that some travel and Visitation rights will go into place after your case.

-You can work with your spouse in the negotiation process to determine how these costs are going to be split between the two of you.
-The way that you ultimately divide up the costs will be determined by your income, circumstances in the attitudes of both you and your spouse.
+You can work with your spouse in the negotiation process to determine how these costs will be split between the two of you.
+The way you ultimately divide up the costs will be determined by your income, circumstances in the attitudes of both you and your spouse.
 Take the time to get these issues sorted out rather than attempting to sort them out on the fly once your case is done.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post.
+Please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as how your family may be impacted by a child custody or divorce case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by a child custody or divorce case.